-Deck Washing Sealing Staining, Deck Stripping, Restoration & Repairs, Sanding & Replacement in MD, VA
+Deck Washing, Stripping, Sanding, Sealing, Staining, Restoration, Repairs & Replacement in MD, VA

-Redwood decks and cedar decks need protection too, since much of the wood used in construction today is from younger, second growth trees which have a higher sapwood content and are less resistant to biological enemies.
+Redwood decks and cedar decks need protection too, since much of the wood used in construction today is from younger, second growth trees which have a higher sapwood content and are less resistant to rot and decay.
 For the best results, mill glaze should always be removed from new wood.
-We also have experience with the more exotic woods such as Ipe, Teak, Balau, Brazilian Redwood, Pau Lope, Cambara, Mahogany, and Walnut.
+Incidentally, we also have experience with the more exotic woods such as Ipe, Teak, Balau, Pau Lope, Cambara, Mahogany.

-After cleaning, decks, fences and so on need to have about 12% to 19% wood moisture content to be properly sealed, depending on the sealer that is being applied.
-We use a moisture meter to ensure the conditions are right for sealing your deck or other wooden surfaces.
+In order to seal the deck after cleaning, the wood needs to have about 12% to 19% wood moisture content, depending on the sealer that is being applied.
+Using a moisture meter helps to ensure the conditions are right for sealing your deck or other wooden surfaces.

 Because rain, morning dew, and even melting snow are quickly absorbed by the wood, it causes swelling and softening.
 Under these circumstances, the sun’s heat causes drying and shrinking.
 Consequently, these cycles of wet and dry, swelling and shrinking, cause wood to undergo warping, splitting, cracking, and checking.

 Eventually, this leads to a shorter life span, meaning deck repairs, or replacement.
 Therefore, sealing a deck is important once it has been washed.
 Pressure washing your home’s brick or siding is equally important, as are other wooden items such as fences, furniture, gazebos, and playground equipment.

 Serving: Maryland and Northern Virginia.
 Our service areas for Maryland are: Montgomery County, Frederick County, Howard County, Carroll County.